arunabh-c/sample_code/os/paging.md

 ![2L Page Table_a](2_level_page_table.png)

-P1 is an index into the Outer Page table, P2 indicates the displacement within the page of the Inner page Table.
+P1 is an index into the Outer Page table (or page directory or page directory pointer table), P2 indicates the displacement within the page of the Inner page Table.

 As address translation works from outer page table inward so is known as forward-mapped Page Table.